Singapore, US launch networking programme for women in tech

 "Our women in tech can be a bridge for international businesses to expand their footprint in South-east Asia," said Mrs Teo.

-In the US, women made up about 26 per cent of its computing workforce in 2021, according to official labour statistics compiled by the National Center for Women and Information Technology non-profit.
+In the US, women made up about 26 per cent of the computing workforce in 2021, according to official labour statistics compiled by the National Centre for Women and Information Technology nonprofit.

 The mentorship and networking programme is part of the US-Singapore Partnership for Growth and Innovation, which focuses on inclusive growth in the digital economy and smart cities, among other up-and-coming sectors.